Neo23x0/Loki2/README.md

 Work in Progress.
 This version is not ready for use.
 There's still some work to do for a first release.

-Current tasks I'm working on:

-1. Cross-compilation for Windows - see [this tweet](https://twitter.com/cyb3rops/status/1584100428253274112) for details.
-Maybe someone can help me with that build target configuration and the github workflow [.github/workflows/build-linux-to-win.yml](.github/workflows/build-linux-to-win.yml)
-2. I'm trying to figure out the best layout to restructure the code in the project (package) into separate files per feature
-3. I'm exploring the best way to store the initialized IOCs of variable size (unknown size at compile time)

 ### What's already implemented

 - System reconnaissance (system and hardware information for the log)